spedu/Week-13/README.md

 });
 ```

 Note: `forEach`, (as well as any vanilla loop) is going to be a synchronous process.
 This means it will be blocking.
-This is partly why people store data in noSQL solutions when working with Node, so lookups can be offloaded to Mongo or whatever with an async call.
+This is partly why people store data in noSQL solutions when working with Node, so lookups can be offloaded to Mongo or Redis or whatever with an async call.
 But we can also "simulate asynchronisity" by simply wrapping the interior with a setTimeout()...
 But then the `404` will get called before it has a chance to check them, so you'll have to handle that somehow.
 You could use a lib for handling async functions or even a promise pattern -- or just use a counter.
 But these are the problems running Node has.

 ```
 var counter = 0;